End-to-end Temporal Action Detection with Transformer: TadTR

 \subsection{Training and Inference}

-\textbf{Segment Matching.} The segment matching module determines the targets assigned to each detection during training.
-Inspired by DETR~\cite{carion2020end} in object detection, we frame it as a set-to-set bipartite matching problem and solve it with the Hungarian algorithm.
+\textbf{Action Matching.} The action matching module determines the targets assigned to each detection during training.
+Inspired by DETR~\cite{carion2020end} in object detection, we frame it as a set-to-set bipartite matching problem to ensure a one-to-one ground truth assignment.

-Let $Y=\{y_j\}_{j=1}^{N_q}$ be a set of ground truth actions padded with $\varnothing$ (no action) and $\pi$ be the permutation that assigns each target $y_j$ to the corresponding detection $\hat{y}_{\pi({y_j})}$.
+Let $Y=\{y_j\}_{j=1}^{N_q}$ be a set of ground truth actions padded with $\varnothing$ (no action) and $\pi$ be the permutation that assigns each target $y_j$ to the corresponding detection $\hat{y}_{\pi(j)}$.
 Bipartie matching aims to find a permutation that minimizes the overall matching cost:

 The matching cost considers the classification probabilities and the distance between ground truth and predicated segments.
 Specifically, $\mathcal{C}(y_j, \hat{y}_{\pi(j)})$ is defined as